Wool & silk

 About the Artist

 Malengreau has exhibited her wall textile art at Paris Design Week, and her work has been auctioned at The Maison Drouot auction house (Paris, France).
-Recognised by discerning collectors internationally, Malengreau’s work is held in private collections throughout Europe.
+Recognised by discerning art collectors in the Middle East & GCC (Dubai & Abu Dhabi, United Arab Emirates) and internationally, Malengreau’s work is held in private collections throughout London, UK and Europe; luxury hotel art projects in the Middle East (Dubai, UAE and Riyadh, Saudi Arabia); and luxury yacht art projects in Europe.